-Roasting the Beans
+8. Roasting the beans

 The beans are then roasted, which causes chemical reactions inside the beans to occur.
 The starches turn to sugar, the acidity weakens, and the beans become oily, which develops the aromatic flavour.

-Grinding and Brewing
+9. Grinding and brewing

 The final stages are grinding and brewing.
 The beans are ground into various levels of fineness.
 The finer the coffee beans, the smoother the coffee will be.
-Coffee is then brewed when hot water in poured onto ground coffee beans and then allowing them to brew.
+Coffee is then brewed when hot water is poured onto ground coffee beans and then allowing them to brew.